-2. Maintain a grade of "C" or better in all required EMS courses and maintain a 2.0 GPA at NW-SCC

-4. Earn a satisfactory clinical evaluation in all EMS courses with a clinical component

-5. Maintain ability to meet essential functions for EMS with or without reasonable accommodations

-7. Maintain an adequate level of health including but not limited to annual PPD, and freedom from chemical dependency and/ or mental disorder

-8. Successfully complete the EMS education program:
+- 2. Maintain a grade of "C" or better in all required EMS courses and maintain a 2.0 GPA at NW-SCC - 3.
+Be accepted by all clinical agencies for clinical experiences - 4.
+Earn a satisfactory clinical evaluation in all EMS courses with a clinical component - 5.
+Maintain ability to meet essential functions for EMS with or without reasonable accommodations - 6.
+Maintain current CPR at the health care provider level - 7.
+Maintain an adequate level of health including but not limited to annual PPD, and freedom from chemical dependency and/ or mental disorder - 8.
+Successfully complete the EMS education program: - a.

-- a.
 Within one year of initial entry for the EMT program (otherwise all EMT courses must be repeated). - b.
 Within one year of initial entry for the Advanced EMT program (otherwise all EMT courses must be repeated). - c.
 Within two years of initial entry for the Paramedic program (otherwise all Paramedic course must be repeated).